 Bonus: Add salt and sugar to the brine for salty sweet eggs that you can later add to sandwiches, salads, and noodles.
 However, if you prefer to omit the sugar and/or salt, that’s fine, too.

 Natural Dye Colors

 Here are some different dye ingredients that we tested out and seem to work best:

-Two teaspoons ground tumeric to turn eggs yellow.
+Yellow: Two teaspoons ground turmeric to turn eggs yellow.